benjaminchait/at-work/how-to-benjamin.md

 The best—and sometimes hardest—part of product management imho is adapting to the project/team/environment, as every organization is different (and constantly changing). _Every_ perspective is valid, and I’m 🙏 grateful for you trusting me to grow, and to get better.

+I find it most helpful for you to let me know in real-time, and include specifics on what or how I can improve.
+If a chat might be helpful, send me a message and we can find some time to talk!

 ## Meetings

 People often say meetings are bad.
 I…might disagree?
 Meetings are another tool, and we’re all different humans trying to do big things, together.